 Radio button example.

 With a little modification we can turn accordion into tabs.
-I'll leave it as your homework.
+I'll leave it to you as your homework.

 Obviously magic isn't over.
 There is plenty of things we can do with CSS, checkbox and radio button.
 First thing that pops to my head is a directory tree.
 Next there is element that holds its state even if we refresh page.
 We can use :checked to mark selected images from gallery.
 I won't write that possibilities are endless, because they aren't.
 But with a little work we can do amazing stuff with CSS, checkbox and radio button.